kallikak/Patchwork/README.md

   </tr>
 </table>

-Here is a <a href="Thumb Blues Improvisation.mp4" alt="Video demo">brief video</a> showing it in action.
+Here is a <a href="https://youtu.be/ERIJVWJXHjc" alt="Video demo">brief video</a> showing it in action.

 ## Basic use